department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/relationship.md

 **When a user doesn’t select a relationship:**

-Say 'Please select your relationship to the Veteran'
+Say "Please select your relationship to the Veteran"